 PEA & FETA MASH

-When the chickpeas are finished roasting, place the peas in a large bowl and submerge in boiling water for 2-3 minutes until heated through.
+When the Chickpeas are finished roasting, place the peas in a large bowl and submerge in boiling water for 2-3 minutes until heated through.
 Drain on completion and return to the bowl.
 Add in three-quarters of the roast chickpeas, half of the drained feta, and a drizzle of olive oil.
 Mash with a fork or masher until it forms a chunky smash.
 Season to taste and set aside for serving.

 FINISH YOUR SALAD

-Just before serving, remove the radish slices from the pickling liquid and toss with the rinsed baby spinach, a drizzle of olive oil, and some seasoning.
+Just before serving, remove the Radish slices from the pickling liquid and toss with the rinsed baby spinach, a drizzle of olive oil, and some seasoning.
 If you’d like, reserve the pickling liquid for another use.

 GET READY TO CHOW DOWN!

 Start with a generous mound of rustic pea and feta smash.
 Top with the juicy lamb koftas and plate the fresh salad on the side.
-Crumble over the remaining feta and scatter with the remaining roast chickpeas.
+Crumble over the remaining feta and scatter with the remaining roast Chickpeas.
 Garnish with the remaining chopped parsley and eat up, Chef!